Last Updated on July 30, 2017 9:31 am

 The long standing Appalachian Mountain region tradition of placing a bean in a jar to predict the upcoming winter is set to get underway once again.

 For every foggy morning in August either a big bean is used for a heavy fog, or small bean for a light fog.
 The total number at the end of the month is used to predict the total number of snows.
 As winter sets in then take a big bean out for a big snow, and a small bean for a light snow.
 Those that have participated in the tradition for many years advise that a “big snow” is four inches or more.

-It’s not exactly known how long the prediction system has been in practice, but some research indications that the method was first used by Native Americans.
-No matter if you believe in the tradition or not, it’s a fun way to keep track of what Mother Nature may have in store for the High Country for winter 2017-18.
+It's not exactly known how long the prediction system has been in practice, but some research indicates the method was first used by Native Americans.
+No matter if you believe in the tradition or not, it's a fun way to keep track of what Mother Nature may have in store for the High Country for winter 2017-18.
 To see how others around Watauga County are keeping tally, check out Watauga County and Boone Online Bean Jar Facebook page.